An American in Paris (film): Plot

 American World War II veteran Jerry Mulligan lives in Paris trying to succeed as an artist.
 His friend and neighbor Adam Cook is a struggling concert pianist and longtime associate of French singer Henri Baurel.
 At the ground-floor bar in their building, Henri tells Adam about his girlfriend, Lise Bouvier.
 Jerry then joins them before going out to try and sell his art.

 Lonely heiress Milo Roberts notices Jerry displaying his work in Montmartre.
 She buys two paintings, then brings Jerry to her apartment to pay him.
 Jerry accepts an invitation to her dinner party for that evening, and on the way home, he sings "I Got Rhythm" with some local children.
 Upon discovering he is Milo's sole dinner guest, an offended Jerry says he is uninterested in being a paid escort.
 Milo insists she only wants to support his career.

 At a crowded bar, Milo offers to sponsor an art show for Jerry.
-Milo's friends show up and while everyone is talking, Jerry notices a beautiful young girl at the next table.
+Milo's friends show up and while everyone is talking, Jerry notices a beautiful younger woman at the next table.
 He pretends they know each other and asks her to dance, unaware it is Lise, the girl Henri loves.
-When Jerry wants her phone number, Lise, uninterested, gives a fake one.
-Someone at her table misunderstands and says the correct number.
-Milo, upset that Jerry flirted with another girl in her presence, wants to leave and later criticizes him for being rude.
+Lise, uninterested in Jerry, rebuffs him, but Jerry persists.
+Milo is upset that Jerry flirted with another girl in her presence and abruptly leaves.
+In the car, she tearfully criticizes Jerry for being rude and inconsiderate.

-The next day, Jerry calls Lise, but she refuses to see him.
+The next day, Jerry calls Lise, but she tells him to leave her alone.
 Meanwhile, Milo has arranged a showing with a collector interested in Jerry's work.
-Before the meeting, Jerry goes to the parfumerie where Lise works.
-She agrees to a late dinner, but wants to avoid public places; they share a romantic song and dance along the banks of the Seine River.
-She then rushes off to meet Henri after his performance ("I'll Build a Stairway to Paradise").
+Before the meeting, Jerry goes to the parfumerie where Lise works, and his persistence finally wins her over.
+She agrees to meet him that evening but wants to avoid public places; they share a romantic song and dance along the banks of the Seine River ("Love Is Here to Stay").
+Lise then rushes off to meet Henri after his performance ("I'll Build a Stairway to Paradise").
 Henri tells Lise he is going on tour in America and proposes marriage to her.